janusvr/guide/README.md

 # Guide

-# :books: Documention and examples for building with Janus VR
+## :books: Documention for building with Janus VR

 Table of Contents